-- Regulations that are binding laws directly applicable in all Member States without implementing any new national legislation. - Directives that are laws, with specific results to be achieved, that are binding on all Member States.
+- Regulations: Binding laws directly applicable in all Member States without implementing any new national legislation. - Directives: Laws, with specific results to be achieved, that are binding on all Member States.
 However, each MS can choose how it is to be implemented.
 All Directives include a date by which Member States must transpose the Directive into their national legislation.
-The Commission can act against Member States that have not implemented a Directive on time. - Decisions that are binding entirely on those to whom it is addressed.
-No national implementing legislation is required. - Recommendations that have no binding effect as they are not laws.
+The Commission can act against Member States that have not implemented a Directive on time. - Decisions: Binding entirely on those to whom it is addressed.
+No national implementing legislation is required. - Recommendations: No binding effect as they are not laws.
 They allow the institutions to make their views known and to suggest a line of action.